msintaha/frappuccino/README.md

-# Node and React Boilerplate
+# Frappuccino - A Node and React Boilerplate for fast development

 ### Setup
 - To install packages run, `yarn install`